NCBI-Codeathons/Identifying-bulk-RNA-seq-derived-biomarkers-of-cancer-risk-within-single-cell-populations/README.md

 ```

 ### 3. Data Clustering
 We performed gene/cell filtering and clustering on the filtered expression matrix using Seurat.
+The resolution used for clustering was eiather 0.8 (single tumor) and 1 (integrated data).
 ```bash
 $ Done in Seurat
 ```